mqAncientHistory/cityOfRome/_posts/2020-05-07-Thumbs-Up-Female-Gladiators.md

 ## The Great Dover Street Woman

 A London burial discovered in 2000, held the remains of an elaborate funeral pyre, dating to the 1st century CE.
 The burial included rich grave goods such as pottery and oil lamps, which indicate the deceased was powerful and wealthy.
 Their burial outside of the city walls, however, suggests that they were an outcast of society.
 As one of the lamps depicts a gladiator and other lamps portray gods associated with the sport, the evidence indicates that the deceased was a gladiator during their lifetime.
 Forensic examination of bone fragments revealed that the deceased was a woman in her twenties.
-The grave is an exciting piece of forensic evidence for the existence of female gladiators and lead to many scholarly publications about other tidbits of evidence.
+The grave is an exciting piece of forensic evidence for the existence of female gladiators and led to many scholarly publications about other tidbits of evidence.

 ## The Halicarnassus Relief